vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 well worth the effort.

-If you'd like to see an example of how this layout can end up looking when you make it work for you, the entirety of my [personal ~/.vim directory][pv] is available on my website.
+If you'd like to see an example of how this layout can end up looking when you make it work for you, [the author's personal ~/.vim directory is available for download][pv].

 [ad]: http://vimhelp.appspot.com/options.txt.html#after-directory
 [ag]: http://vimhelp.appspot.com/autocmd.txt.html#%3Aaugroup